Energy and Critical Infrastructures

 - Prof. Dr. Björn Häckel, Professor of Business Engineering with focus on Finance, Operations & Information Management, University of Augsburg

-- Prof. Dr. Gilbert Fridgen, Professor of Information Systems and Sustainable IT Management, University of Bayreuth
+- Prof. Dr. Gilbert Fridgen, adjunct Professor of the Research Center

 - Prof. Dr. Henner Gimpel, Professor of Management Engineering, University of Augsburg